 Alas, my days of strutting the 'Light Fandango' at the local Palais have long since gone, but this doesn't stop my imagination being fired up and rearing to go.
 As you get older, the sedentary lifestyle that comes with old age is profoundly depressing, so wallowing in nostalgia for the old days is a good way of seeking refuge from the grim reality of our crazy world.
 And in case you're wondering, this is meant to be a good-humoured look at the foibles of old age, because in an odd sort of way the ageing process does have it's advantages.

 For one thing, people in my age group are uniquely privileged in that they can step off the treadmill of the rat race to wallow in a spot of nostalgia.
-But if there is a downside to growing old, it is the prospect of spending the rest of your life living in the twilight zone and forgetting what you're supposed to be wallowing in!
+But if there is a downside to growing old, it is the prospect of spending the rest of your life forgetting what you're supposed to be wallowing in!

-But the ageing process catches up with everyone in the end, for having entered the new millennium, the high-tech revolution has spawned a new generation of white people - computer nerds like me who don't get much sun because we're glued to our computer screens.
-And what about the rising epidemic of road rage, air rage - even old ladies getting mugged in the street in broad daylight?
+But the ageing process catches up with everyone in the end, for having entered the new millennium, the high-tech revolution has spawned a new generation of white people - computer nerds like me who don't get much sun because we're glued to our computer screens all day.
+And what about the rising epidemic of road rage, air rage and old ladies getting mugged in the street in broad daylight?

 Okay, I'm beginning to sound like those grumpy old men on TV, but where will it all end?
 Who would have thought that the Brits - once renowned for their stiff upper lip and stoic willingness to wait patiently in queues - would turn into a nation throbbing with Basil Fawlty-style rages?
 I can't remember our lives being anywhere near as bad in the Sixties.

-Perhaps Mods and Rockers did battle it out on seafronts and the 'flower-power' hippie community was getting high on drugs, but even the bad times were good then.
+Okay, perhaps Mods and Rockers battled it out on seafronts and the 'flower-power' hippie community was getting high on drugs, but even the bad times were good then.
 Well, most of them anyway.
-The memory of steam's demise will never go away, because when the final indignity came in 1968, it was all over and train spotting was never the same again...
+The memory of steam's demise will never go away...when the final indignity came in 1968, it was all over and train spotting was never the same again...

 DIESEL PHOTO GALLERY